Sylvia Young Theatre School

 Sylvia Young Theatre School is an independent school in Marble Arch, London, England.
 It is a specialist performing arts school named after its founder and principal, Sylvia Young OBE.

 Outline

-The Sylvia Young Theatre School was founded in 1972 with part-time classes in East London.
-It was established as a full-time school in 1981 on Drury Lane, but due to expansion it moved to Rossmore Road, Marylebone in 1983.
+The Sylvia Young Theatre School was founded in 1972 with part-time classes in east London.
+It was established as a full-time school in 1981 on Drury Lane and, due to expansion, it moved to a former 1880s church school building in Rossmore Road, Marylebone in 1983.
 The school moved premises once again in 2010 to a converted church in Nutford Place, Westminster.

-Students either attend the full-time school (students aged 10 to 16 years), the part-time school on Thursday evenings or Saturdays (students aged 4 to 18 years) or holiday schools (students aged 7 to 18 years).
-Tuition fees (as of 2022) are £15,000 per annum for day pupils, £25,000–30,000 per annum for boarding pupils.
+Students either attend the full-time school (students aged 10 to 16 years), the part-time school on Thursday evenings and Saturdays (students aged 4 to 18 years) or holiday schools (students aged 7 to 18 years).
+Tuition fees for full-time schooling (as of 2022) are £15,000 per annum for day pupils, £25,000–30,000 per annum for boarding pupils.
 (Day pupils outnumber boarding pupils by a factor of five to one.)